Skip to content

 Exchanges a SAML assertion for an OAuth access token.
 Bridges SAML-based SSO with API access.

-When to use: When you already have SAML infrastructure and need API access without re-authenticating the user.
+When to use: When SAML infrastructure already exists and API access is needed without re-authenticating the user.
 Common in enterprise middleware scenarios.

 Flow 6: Device Flow